 4. Live in accordance with your morals and values.

 Making choices and taking actions out of accordance with your morals and values leaves you with a nagging “bad” feeling.
 This feeling seeping in from your subconscious mind hinders your success in your career and your relationships.
-On the other hand, making choices and taking actions aligned with your morals and values helps you succeed almost effortlessly.
+On the other hand, making choices and taking actions aligned with your morals and values helps you succeed almost effortlessly as key leadership skills.
 People sense integrity and will naturally respect your opinion and leadership.

 5. Serve as a role model